Amanita pantherina: Psychoactive use

 A. pantherina contains the psychoactive compounds ibotenic acid and muscimol, two psychoactive constituents which can cause effects such as hallucinations, synaesthesia, euphoria, dysphoria and retrograde amnesia.
 The effects of muscimol and ibotenic acid most closely resemble that of a Z drug, like Ambien at high doses, and not a classical psychedelic, e.g. psilocybin.

 A. pantherina is used as an entheogen much less often than its much more distinguishable relative A. muscaria, largely due to being less recognizable and far more potent.
 A. muscaria contains a higher concentration of ibotenic acid.
 While ibotenic acid is mostly broken down by the body into muscimol, what remains of the ibotenic acid is believed to cause the majority of dysphoric effects of consuming psychoactive Amanita species.
 Ibotenic acid is also a scientifically important neurotoxin used in lab research as a brain-lesioning agent in mice.

 As with other wild-growing mushrooms, the ratio of ibotenic acid to muscimol depends on countless external factors, including: season, age, and habitat—and percentages will naturally vary from mushroom to mushroom—with dark brown A. pantherina specimens having a greater concentration of ibotenic acid.

 Legal status

-A. muscaria and A. pantherina are illegal to buy, sell, or possess in the Netherlands since December 2008.
+A. muscaria and A. pantherina have been illegal to buy, sell, or possess in the Netherlands since December 2008.
 Possession of amounts larger than 0.5 g dried or 5 g fresh lead to a criminal charge.